plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 ## Next 5: Browser, visual, and performance observability — DONE 2026-09-10

 `api.inspect()` (also on the handle and `usePluridApi()`): one plain snapshot — the camera, the motion, the gesture in flight, the view, the counts (dispatches, renders, shown / mounted / hidden / frozen / detached), every shown plane's identity, parentage, box, size mode, pin, spawning link, culling tier and render count, the links.
 The counters run only under `development.inspector` (`?debug=1` in the harness).
 The debuggers gained parentage, renders, renders/s and the gesture, and are `React.lazy` behind their flags — a bundle that never asks for them never loads their code (`e2e/diagnostics.spec.ts` asserts no debugger request without the flag, and that an orbit re-renders no plane: the render counts stand still).
 Repeatable performance: the bench gained the `relayout` and `spawn` scenarios next to the orbit, `pnpm bench` prints the table (`scripts/bench.mjs`).
 The browser and visual suites are the gates (`docs/HARNESS.md`).
-The bench measured that a view resize with N planes costs N `setPlaneSize` dispatches (every plane re-measures its new configured width and reports alone — 100 planes: ~110 dispatches and a 300–400 ms frame per relayout); a follow-up batches the reports of one relayout into one tree write.
+The bench measured that a view resize with N planes cost N `setPlaneSize` dispatches (every plane re-measured and reported alone — 100 planes: ~110 dispatches and a 300–400 ms frame per relayout); since 2026-09-13 the application's one ResizeObserver delivers a frame's measurements as one `setPlaneSizes` (one tree write per relayout).

 ## Later: Renderer abstraction and WebXR